Your client’s statement that he is surrendering property in his bankruptcy case is nothing more than a statement of future intentions.

 I was reviewing a draft bankruptcy petition for a new lawyer where his client’s husband had just gotten a discharge in a Chapter 7 case.
-His schedules had elected to surrender a piece of jointly owned real estate where he was merely an accommodation party on the loan for a relative.
+The husband’s schedules had elected to surrender a piece of jointly owned real estate where he was merely an accommodation party on the loan for a relative.
 My young friend proposed to exclude this property from the wife’s Chapter 13.
 [Remember, I practice in a community property state where property acquired during marriage is presumed to be community property.]

 Whoa!
 Just because the husband announced he did not intend to attempt to keep the property, that announcement did not divest him of title.
 It is just a statutorily required courtesy to the secured creditor who then does not have to guess the debtor’s intentions.